Filtering the Heegaard Floer contact invariant

-To elaborate on the last claim, given an open book decomposition $(S,\phi)$ of $M$ supporting the contact structure $\xi$, one can compute the spectral order $\ord(M,\xi)$ using any arc collection with cardinality $6g-6+4\scB$, subject to some constraints (see Theorem~\ref{thm:multiarcs}), where $g$ is the genus and $\scB$ is the number of boundary components of the page $S$ of the open book decomposition.

-In addition, our invariant behaves well under Legendrian surgery, giving a map of partially ordered sets from contact manifolds ordered by Stein cobordisms to the set $\Z_{\geq 0} \cup \{\infty\}$ with the usual ordering.
+The second bullet point property above follows from the fact that the contact invariant $\ord$ behaves well under Legendrian surgery, giving a map of partially ordered sets from contact manifolds ordered by Stein cobordisms to the set $\Z_{\geq 0} \cup \{\infty\}$ with the usual ordering:

 \begin{theorem} The contact invariant $\ord$ is non-decreasing under Legendrian surgery and in particular gives an obstruction to the existence of Stein cobordisms between contact $3$-manifolds.
-Specifically, if $(M_-,\xi_-)$ and $(M_+,\xi_+)$ are respectively the concave and convex ends of a Stein cobordism, then $\ord (M_-,\xi_-) \leq \ord(M_+,\xi_+)$. \end{theorem} Furthermore, we are able to show: \begin{theorem} An infinite sequence of distinct positive integers is realized by the spectral order of an infinite family of contact $3$-manifolds with vanishing Ozsv\'ath--Szab\'o contact class. \end{theorem}
+Specifically, if $(M_-,\xi_-)$ and $(M_+,\xi_+)$ are respectively the concave and convex ends of a Stein cobordism, then $\ord (M_-,\xi_-) \leq \ord(M_+,\xi_+)$. \end{theorem}

-Our proof of Theorem \ref{thm:ovalues} provides explicit examples of contact 3-manifolds realizing infinitely many distinct values of spectral order.
-In particular, these examples, together with Theorem \ref{thm:cobord}, answer \cite[Question 1]{LatschevWendl}: \emph{Is there a Heegaard Floer theoretic contact invariant that implies obstructions to Stein cobordisms between pairs of contact 3-manifolds whose Ozsv\'ath--Szab\'o invariants vanish?}

 Aside from the properties listed in Theorem \ref{thm:main}, the contact invariant $\ord$ behaves well under connected sums.
 To be more explicit:

 \begin{theorem} Let $(M_1,\xi_1)$ and $(M_2,\xi_2)$ be closed contact 3-manifolds.
 Then their connected sum satisfies $\ord(M_1\# M_2,\xi_1\# \xi_2) = \min\{\ord(M_1,\xi_1), \ord(M_2,\xi_2)\}$. \end{theorem}